 Classic Garlic Bread made with garlic, butter, salt and bread in just 10 minutes.
 Never buy pre-made or frozen garlic bread again!

-Tips for the perfect Garlic Bread:
+Tips for Making the Perfect Garlic Bread:

 - Use freshly chopped garlic, never bottled.

-- If you’ve got average butter pump it up a bit with some olive oil for flavor.
+- If you’ve got average butter, pump it up a bit with some olive oil for flavor.

 - If you like a hint of spice use some crushed red pepper.